Planning for tropical storms

 It is important to use strategies such as monitoring, prediction, protection and planning to reduce the effects of tropical storms.

-Tropical storms are natural hazards that are unpredictable, however, there are a number of strategies that are used to reduce their risk.
+Tropical storms are unpredictable natural hazards; however, several strategies are used to reduce their risk.

 Satellite and radar technology are used to track the development and approach of a tropical storm.
 These, combined with weather charts and computer software, are used to predict the path a tropical storm could take.

 High-income countries (HICs), such as the USA, have an effective hurricane monitoring and prediction system.
 This is because they have the finances available to invest in these systems.
 All tropical storm activity over the Atlantic and Eastern Pacific are tracked by the National Hurricane Centre, located in Florida.
-As the result of this a hurricane watch is issued when hurricane strength winds are detected to alert people and give them time to prepare.
-This information is publicised by the National Weather Service.
+As a result of this, a hurricane watch is issued when hurricane-strength winds are detected to alert people and give them time to prepare.
+The National Weather Service publicises this information.

-One of the most reliable methods of reducing the loss of life during a tropical storm is storm shelters.
-They are strong enough to withstand hurricane force winds because they:
+One of the most reliable methods of reducing life loss during a tropical storm is storm shelters.
+They are strong enough to withstand hurricane-force winds because they:

 High sea walls are also constructed along the coast to protect communities from storm surges.

-Preparation is very important in reducing the impacts of tropical storms.
+Preparation is essential in reducing the impacts of tropical storms.
 People who live in areas prone to tropical storms are advised to stock up on food and water as they may be housebound for several days following a storm.
-Governments and NGOs, such as the Red Cross, advise people how to prepare for and respond to tropical storms.
-Early warning systems are installed in countries such as Bangladesh helping to reduce the number of deaths.
+Governments and NGOs, such as the Red Cross, advise people on preparing for and responding to tropical storms.
+Early warning systems are installed in countries such as Bangladesh, helping to reduce the number of deaths.

 Use the images below to explore related GeoTopics.